esceny/esceny/README.md

-# 💫 About Me:
+#  Hello thwew!:
-i am a second year college student currently starting phase of learning the tech stuff i have learned c++ basics and python intermediate i also built a project a basic ml based one i am very curipusly learning and exploring the field of machine learning and also while developing dsa skills i am extremely willing to help for projects solving basic problems my expertise is giving innovative solutions to smallest to biggest problem i look forward to opportunities and spaces to grow and expose myself to more things and i also aim to provide my full to whatever work i put myself on
+I am a second year college student at an early yet decisive stage of my technical journey with a strong foundation in C++ and intermediate proficiency in Python complemented by hands on experience through a machine learning based project.
+What defines me is not the extent of what I already know but the intensity with which I learn question and iterate.
+I am deeply curious about machine learning and actively developing my data structures and algorithms skills while consistently seeking clarity at both conceptual and implementation levels.
+I approach problems with first principles thinking and a bias toward innovative solutions whether the challenge is small or complex.
+I am eager to contribute to projects take ownership of learning curves and grow in environments that demand intellectual honesty rigor and impact and I commit fully to any responsibility I take on with discipline intent and long term perspective.

 ## 🌐 Socials: